doubleu0-0/doubleu/content/index.md

 ---
-title: Welcome to Quartz.
-I am Xue Cong
+title: Welcome to my website!
 ---

-This is a blank Quartz installation.
+Hi I am Xue Cong :D

+I am a Year 3 student studying Data Science at Ngee Ann Polytechnic.
 See the [documentation](https://quartz.jzhao.xyz) for how to get started.